 If the submitted information indicates that the student is not a U.S. citizen or permanent resident but that he or she may qualify for residency based on Texas high school graduation, the student must submit the Residency Affidavit [pdf].
 The affidavit is a statement by the student that he or she qualifies for residency.
 It must be completed, signed, notarized, and submitted to the university in order for the student to be classified as a resident.

 Sometimes students submit incorrect information or information that makes it appear as though they are non-residents when they actually do qualify for Texas residency.
-In such cases, the students must submit additional documents to correct their status.
+In other cases, students may initially be ineligible for residency but later become eligible.
+In either case, the students may appeal for the resident tuition rate once they can prove eligibility.

-Individuals can establish residency in two basic ways, one based on establishing domicile and the other based on graduation from high school.
-The option related to establishment of domicile is available to citizens or permanent residents of the U.S. and to international students who hold Types of Visas [pdf].
+Individuals can establish residency in two basic ways.
+One based on establishing domicile and the other based on graduation from high school.
+The option related to the establishment of domicile is available to citizens or permanent residents of the U.S. and to international students who hold eligible Visa Types [pdf].

 - Citizens or permanent residents of the U.S.